×

 A counteroffer is an offer made by your existing employer in response to the offer you’ve received from another business.
 When you hand over your resignation letter and your manager promises you more money to come back and retain your existing role, this is a counteroffer.

 Counteroffers are becoming more commonplace as ServiceNow leaders struggle to hold onto their top talent in a skills-short environment.
-Unfortunately, according to statistics, around 80% of the people who accept these offers end up leaving their employer within six months anyway.
+Unfortunately, according to survey results, 57% of the people who accept these offers end up leaving their employer within six months anyway.

 Here’s why you should politely but firmly decline a counteroffer.